Patient Engagement & UX for Bluetooth Medical Devices

 Monitoring solutions come in many forms, including:

-• Product analytics: Software that instruments key user behaviors for a medical device system, capturing data about how patients use the app and where they encounter problems.
+• Product analytics: Software that instruments key user behaviors for a medical device system, capturing data on how patients use the app and where they encounter problems.

-• Crash analytics: A suite of tools that collects data around what happened when an application crashed.
-It helps software developers diagnose edge cases as well as provides insight into broader weaknesses in an app’s code.
+• Crash analytics: A suite of tools that collects data when an application crashes, helping software developers understand what went wrong.
+It’s useful for diagnosing edge cases and overall weaknesses in the app’s code.

 • Device/application logging: Using the app or device to collect information on the performance and behavior of the connected system.
-For example, a Bluetooth connection log that stores data on past connections can help developers diagnose issues.
+For example, a log of past Bluetooth connections can help developers diagnose issues.

-• Monitoring of customer feedback: In addition to monitoring app store reviews and reviews on third party sites, as well as customer complaints, the device system can be architected to elicit feedback in the app in both structured and unstructured form.
-It can be correlated to product analytics, crash analytics and other monitoring data.
+• Monitoring of customer feedback: In addition to monitoring app store reviews, third party site reviews, and customer complaints, the device system can be architected to elicit feedback within the app.
+This feedback, both structured and unstructured can be correlated to product analytics, crash analytics and other monitoring data.

 Conclusion